Trismegiste/DokudokiBundle/README.md

    MongoDB than to too many LEFT JOIN in MySQL
  * Thought like serialize/unserialize
  * Don't try to reproduce a search engine with your database : use Elastic Search
- * Don't try to store everything in collections : for dumb entities, use XML file
+ * Don't try to store everything in collections : use XML files

 It is simple : you make a model divided in few parts without circular reference, and you store it.
 It's like serialization but in MongoDB.